jurriaanschrofer/datagaze/README.md

 ```

-## The problem
+## The problem of the annotate gem

 Background: the wildly popular `annotate` gem (which is awesome, thanks guys) has a fundamental flaw, which `datagaze` fixes:

-`annotate` assumes your project has one single directory for all models, by default Rails' standard `app/models` directory.
-This means that any model that falls out of that scope, will produce an error and prevent ALL models from being annotated.
-For some this may just be fine, but for the many who are mainting larger applications, gems and simply projects with different file structures, this is breaking.
+Annotate requires that your project has one single directory for all models (by default the `app/models` directory).
+Any models that are not placed in this directory, will produce an error and prevent ALL models from being annotated.

+For some this may just be fine – but for the many who are maintaining larger applications, gems or simply projects that require flexibility, this is breaking.

-## The Fix
+## The fix by datagaze

-Instead of relying on a certain given file structure, as `annotate` does, `datagaze` combines the use of ruby's core method `const_source_location` with rails' method `ApplicationRecord.descendants`.
-In effect, `datagaze` is able to dynamically trace the location of ANY model that inherits from ApplicationRecord, no matter where it is hidden in your project.
+Instead of relying on a rigid file structure, datagaze combines ruby's dynamic `const_source_location` with rails' dynamic `ApplicationRecord.descendants`.

+In effect, datagaze is able to dynamically trace the location of ANY model that inherits from ApplicationRecord, no matter where it is hidden in your project.

-## `datagaze` vs. `annotate`
+## datagaze vs. annotate

 Whilst this approach is crucial to some, annotate is better for others.
 So let's make a fair comparision:

-### Why `datagaze` is better
+### Why datagaze is better

-- It handles all models, irregardless of their source location (as explained above)
+- It handles all models irregardless of their source location, thereby putting no constraints on your project.
-– The `datagaze` gem has a smaller memory footprint than `annotate`
+– The datagaze gem has a substantially smaller memory footprint than annotate.
-- Customization / forking `datagaze`'s source code is much easier (sorry guys, but your `annotate` code base is a mess)
+- Customization / forking datagaze's source code is much easier (sorry folks, but your annotate code base is a mess).

-### Why `annotate` is better
+### Why annotate is better

-- `datagaze` relies on ruby's `const_source_location` method, which was only released in ruby 2.7
+- datagaze relies on ruby's `const_source_location` method, which was only released in ruby 2.7.
-- `annotate` has been around for much longer and thus has more configurable options (pull requests are welcome though)
+- annotate has been around for much longer and thus has more configurable options (pull requests are welcome though).
-# datagaze